Areas of Expertise

 - Gulf of Mexico

-Alexis provides scientific expertise across Ocean Conservancy, including Gulf restoration, Florida conservation and ocean plastics.
+Alexis provided scientific expertise across Ocean Conservancy, including Gulf restoration, Florida conservation and ocean plastics.
 Originally coming aboard as a conservation biologist in 2010, Alexis has been a foundation of the Gulf program’s science-based advocacy work.
 Trained in marine science and ecosystem restoration, she was drawn to the Gulf to help restore the ecosystem after the BP Deepwater Horizon oil disaster.

 Growing up in Minnesota, Alexis developed a love and passion for outdoor adventures.
 She has always loved the water; back then it was freshwater lakes, and now it is the salty Gulf coast.
 It was through her experiences studying marine biology along the Texas coast that she became interested in wetlands, restoration and how adding a dollar value to ecosystems can create a compelling argument for protection and conservation.
 This drove her to pursue a master’s degree in coastal environmental management and to better understand what it takes to find solutions to complicated environmental problems.